 After the short performance, the actors asked the audience what Mike, the protagonist in the play, could have done better when coming across these issues.
 They gave the audience time to think, write down their opinions on a flashcard and share their thoughts with the person next to them.

 The performance then began a second time.
 This time however, when Mike would encounter a problem, an audience member could shout “stop” or “freeze” and take the actor’s place, acting out their own particular solution.
 The first stop happened less than a minute into the second performance, suggesting that the student should go to a particular academic department and speak to those staff members directly about the lack of courses offered.

 Not long after, the second stop was called out.
 The suggestion was for students to go to the administration as a collective group, not separately.

 There is a power in numbers, and approaching the situation as a whole group would be more effective than as individuals, claimed the show.
-Students could sign a petition to show that a certain amount of students want to take a course not being offered in Baruch, prompting the respective department to add the course for the
+Students could sign a petition to show that a certain amount of students want to take a course not being offered in Baruch, prompting the respective department to add the course for the following semester.

 The entire audience was involved with the reenactment and participated willingly.
 There were questions brought up by audience members that were also answered by different audience members.
 The main question was the use of an e-permit to take classes at a different school.
 Many in the audience were not even familiar with what an e-permit was, prompting a discussion and explanation of how it worked.